-The second-generation of Nissan's back-to-basics mid-size Xterra sport-utility vehicle debuted at mid-year 2005 with added interior room, freshened styling, more under-hood power, and added value.
-It shares platforms SUV and comes powered by a 250-horsepower, 4.0-liter V-6 engine that's mated to either a six-speed manual or five-speed automatic transmission.
-Rear- and part-time four-wheel-drive versions continue in the line, while four-wheel anti-lock disc brakes with Electronic Brakeforce Distribution and Brake Assist are standard, with 4WD models further including an Active Brake Limited Slip function.
-Nissan's Vehicle Dynamic Control system is optional, along with a number of off-road-oriented enhancements.
+The second generation of Nissan's back-to-basics mid-size Xterra sport-utility vehicle made its debut at mid-year 2005 with added interior room, freshened styling and more power.
+It is built on the Frontier pickup's platform and comes with the same basic 4.0-liter V-6 engine (though rated in this case at 261 horsepower vs. 266 in the Frontier) mated to either a six-speed manual or five-speed automatic transmission.
+The 2007 Xterra is offered in three models – X, S, Off Road, and SE.
+All four are available in 4x4 models and all but the Off Road model are available with rear-wheel drive.
+The '07 version is mostly a carryover, with changes consisting of standard mud guards on four-wheel-drive models, the addition of an auxiliary iPod jack to the optional Rockford Fosgate premium audio system on SE models and standard leather-wrapped steering wheel for SE Off Road models.
+Standard safety equipment includes four-wheel anti-lock disc brakes with Electronic Brakeforce Distribution and Brake Assist, and VDC control; curtain airbags are available optionally.
+Models with either of the two available four-wheel-drive systems also get an Active Brake Limited Slip function.
 As befits its rugged character, a first-aid kit is included.
-A new, larger interior includes an adjustable channel system in the cargo hold for securing bike racks and sports gear, and a total of ten utility hooks.
+The interior includes an adjustable channel system in the cargo hold for securing bike racks and sports gear, and a total of ten utility hooks.
 A 60/40-split folding rear seat, folding front passenger seat, double-deck glovebox, and large center console add to the vehicle's overall utility.
-Available options include front-side and side curtain airbags with rollover protection, a premium Rockford-Fosgate audio system, and a choice of either XM or Sirius satellite radio.
-For 2006, a new entry-level X model is added to the line, and a glove box lock, lamp, and damper are included across the line.
-The formerly optional Power Package becomes standard on S models, and Charcoal and Midnight Blue are offered as new interior and exterior colors, respectively.
+Available options include front-side and side curtain airbags with rollover protection and XM or Sirius satellite radio.

 The Car Connection Consumer Review